-Currently, the Energy Department is working with other states on incorporating microgrids into energy assurance planning and implementation.
+- Currently, OE is working with other states on incorporating microgrids into energy assurance planning and implementation.

 - The Smart Power Infrastructure Demonstration and Energy Reliability and Security (SPIDERS) project is a Joint Capability Technology Demonstration between the Departments of Energy, Defense and Homeland Security that is focused on demonstrating a secure microgrid architecture with the ability to maintain operational surety through trusted, reliable, and resilient electric power generation and distribution on military installations.
 One key element of SPIDERS is standardization of the design approach, contracting, installation, security, and operation of these microgrids to support future applications.
 Three microgrids are being built, each with increasing capability and complexity, which will function as permanent energy systems at Department of Defense sites (Joint Base Pearl Harbor-Hickam, Fort Carson, and Camp Smith).
 The project will promote adoption of microgrid technology for the Department of Defense through implementation of the Energy Surety Microgrid™ design process that focuses on: